tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![cumprod-function](Images/cumprod-function.png)

 * Plotting cumulative returns makes it easier to visualize the profitability of a single asset and, in particular, the profitabilities of several asset classes over time.
-In this case, the plot shows that the S&P 500 grew more than 50% from 2014 to 2019.
+In this case, the plot shows that the S&P TSX lost its profitability in 2016, but started a recovery tendency since 2017.

   ![Plot of Cumulative Returns](Images/cumulative-return-plot.png)

-Now that students know how to calculate and plot returns, they will practice doing these skills by analyzing and plotting historical AMD data for Harold.
+Now that students know how to calculate and plot returns, they will practice doing these skills by analyzing and plotting historical Shopify data for Harold.

+Answer any questions before moving on.

 ---